tomfaulhaber/cl-format/README.markdown

 * Support all the types and forms in Clojure (most of the way there now).
 * Customized pretty printing functions and dispatch tables.
 (They are there under the hood, but the implementation is still evolving.)
-* Support for limiting pretty printing based on length and line counts.
+* Support for limiting pretty printing based on line counts.
 * Support for circular and shared substructure detection.
 * Finishing the integration with the format function (support for ~/ and tabular pretty printing).